SINTEF-9012/arcadia-mock/README.md

 Note that if you want to develop or modify the code, you may want to install it using the `-e` option of pip, as:

 	$> pip install -e .

+# Testing

+ARCADIA mocks comes with a test suite that checks whether its basic functionalities.
+You can run it with the following commands:

+	$> python setup.py test

+In addition, you can measure the code coverage by running this test suite inside the 'coverage' tool.

+	$> coverage run setup.py test
+	$> coverage report -m

+The test suite includes some acceptance tests that take some time to run because they start an HTTP server in the background and then request specific pages.

 # Work Plan